CatalystCode/bedrock-end-to-end-dx/README.md

 ## Building High Level Definition for Workload

 Once Dag finishes onboarding the services onto Bedrock, he reaches out to Olina, a colleague in an operations role at Fabrikam, to have her start work on a high level definition of the workload in the cluster.
-To do this, she first creates a high level definition repo `discovery-cluster-definition`, and clones it into a local directory.
+To do this, she first clones the high level definition repo `discovery-cluster-definition` into a local directory.

 ```bash
 $ git clone https://github.com/fabrikam/discovery-cluster-definition